amiracat/workout-tracker/README.md

 ## Usage

-If you use the application through the deployed [Heroku site](https://workout-tracker-deluxe.herokuapp.com/), simply navigate to and interact with the site from there.
+Navigate to the application through the deployed [Heroku site](https://workout-tracker-deluxe.herokuapp.com/).
 The site will prompt you to create a new workout where you can add multiple exercises, or continue your current workout if you've already started one.
-  Users can select a character:

   ## License